Frequently Asked Question

 NFL.com now offers both Standard and Salary Cap drafts!
 A Standard draft follows a "snake" drafting order.
 This means that once each team makes a pick, the draft order is reversed in the next round.
 Each team drafts a player when they are on the clock.
-In an Auction draft, players are nominated in a "linear" order.
+In a Salary Cap draft, players are nominated in a "linear" order.
 This means that nomination order never reverses but always remain the same.

 In a Salary Cap draft, players are nominated and teams can make an offer on that player.
-Each team has a budget that they can spend to win nominated players.
+Each team has a budget that they can spend to sign nominated players.
 The team with the highest offer signs the player and the amount they offered is deducted from their budget.

 NFL.com offers both NFL-Managed Standard and Salary Cap leagues as well as custom Standard and Salary Cap leagues!

 Other than a Live Online Draft, are there additional draft options?

 We understand that a Live Online draft may not be for everyone.
 NFL.com also offers Autopick and Offline drafts to ensure every fantasy manager can draft his or her preferred way.

-An Autopick Draft operates based on NFL.com Fantasy experts default rankings or a team owner's established pre-rankings of players.
+An Autopick Draft operates based on NFL.com Fantasy experts default rankings or a team manager's established pre-rankings of players.
 This draft type is an excellent choice for both beginners in the fantasy game as well as leagues which can't agree upon a live draft time.
 In an autopick draft, players are assigned to your team automatically: the system helps you fill your roster either by going strictly off your preset player rankings or by selecting the best available player at an open position of need on your roster.

 An Offline Draft is a draft type in which the League's teams draft their players separately from NFL.com.
 Whether the draft is held in a conference room, restaurant, basement, backyard, on the phone or by e-mail, the Offline Draft is for users who choose not to use the free NFL.com draft application.
 The Commissioner will be responsible for entering draft results via the "Submit Offline Draft Results" tool in the Draft Management section of Commissioner Tools.